 (Located in Idaho Springs)

 This is probably the closest hot springs from Denver.
 It is a quick relaxing getaway located in the old mining town of Idaho Springs.
 One of the cool features of this resort is their Geothermal Caves.
 Guests can sit in an actual pool inside of a cave.
-However, one thing to know is that the caves are divided among genders...so...husbands and wives would not be able to go into the caves together...and the dress requirements for the caves are "birthday suits" only.
+However, one thing to know is that the caves are divided among genders...so...husbands and wives would not be able to go into the caves together...and note that bathing suits are optional (it used to be mandatory NO bathing suits; glad that has changed)..
 There are private pools and there is also a main pool.

 5. Glenwood Springs Hot Springs